Frequently Asked Questions

-For employees hired prior to January 1, 2010, who accrue traditional sick and vacation leave, any unused leave that is cashed out by the employer upon termination is treated as salary for pension calculation purposes.
-Such amount is added to the employee’s final month salary, thus boosting the Average Monthly Salary component of the pension calculation formula for the employee if the employee’s highest 36 consecutive months of salary were his/her final 36 months.
+For employees hired prior to January 1, 2010, who accrue traditional sick and vacation leave, any unused leave that is cashed out by the employer upon separation is treated as salary for pension calculation purposes.
+Such amount is added to the employee’s final month of salary, thus boosting the Average Monthly Salary component of the pension calculation formula for the employee if the employee’s highest 36 consecutive months of salary were his/her final 36 months.

-For employees hired on or after January 1, 2010, who accrue Paid Time Off (PTO), any unused PTO that is cashed out by the employer upon termination is not legally able to be treated by the Plan as salary for benefit calculation purposes.
+For employees hired on or after January 1, 2010, who accrue Paid Time Off (PTO), any unused PTO that is cashed out by the employer upon separation is not legally able to be treated by the Plan as salary for benefit calculation purposes.
 Thus its receipt does not alter the employee’s Average Monthly Salary.

 Any employee who is to receive a cash out of unused accumulated leave may be eligible to have some or all of that amount directed to an account at the Deferred Compensation provider, in order to defer taxes on funds so directed.
 Such deferral will not impact the calculation by the Plan of the member’s pension benefit.
 The Deferred Compensation provider can be contacted at: